Generic name: bevacizumab [ bev-a-CIZ-oo-mab ]

-Do not use this medicine within 28 days before or after a planned surgery.
+Do not use bevacizumab within 28 days before or after a planned surgery.

 Before taking this medicine

 You should not use bevacizumab if you are allergic to it, or:

 if you have slow healing of a skin wound or surgical incision;